David Mercer (playwright)

 David Mercer (27 June 1928 – 8 August 1980) was an English dramatist.

+Born in Wakefield, Yorkshire, he worked as a laboratory technician and in the Merchant Navy before attending university.
+After studying chemistry, he switched to art but eventually turned to writing.
+His television work for the BBC was often made in collaboration with director Don Taylor.
+His first stage play, Ride a Cock Horse, starred Peter O'Toole.
+The Royal Shakespeare Company premiered many of his works, and Mercer wrote the screenplay for the Alain Resnais film Providence, which won a César Award.
+A long-term heavy drinker, Mercer died in 1980 after suffering a heart attack in Haifa, Israel.

 Early life

-Mercer was born in Wakefield, Yorkshire, England, the son of an engine driver while his mother had been a domestic servant.
+Mercer was born on 27 June 1928 in Wakefield, Yorkshire, England.
+His father was an engine driver and his mother had been a domestic servant.
 Both of his grandfathers had been miners.
-After failing to gain entry to the local grammar school, Mercer left school at 14, worked as a laboratory technician and in the Merchant Navy before attending university.
-After attending courses at Wakefield Technical College he matriculated at University College, Durham to study chemistry, but eventually grew bored of this and switched to studying art at King's College Newcastle – which was then part of Durham University.
-Just after graduation he married Jitke Sigmund, a Czechoslovakian refugee who was studying Economics at King's.
+After failing to gain entry to the local grammar school, Mercer left school at 14.
+He then worked as a pathology laboratory technician at a local hospital, before joining the Merchant Navy.
+In the Merchant Navy, he continued his work as a pathology technician, working on shore and aboard HMS Vanguard.
+He completed his term in 1948 and was awarded a former serviceman's grant.

+After attending courses at Wakefield Technical College, he matriculated at University College, Durham to study chemistry.
+He eventually grew bored of this and switched to studying art at King's College, Newcastle – which was then part of Durham University.
+Just after graduation he married Jitke Sigmund, a Czechoslovak refugee who was studying economics at King's.
 Her father had been killed by the Gestapo.
 With his wife, he spent a year in Paris living with emigres from Communist regimes, where he attempted to become a painter.
-On realising he was not cut out to be a painter, he burnt all of his canvasses and turned to writing instead.
+On realising he was not cut out to be a painter, he burnt all his canvases and turned to writing instead.

 In late 1957, now separated and living with Dilys Johnson (whom he later married), he rented a room in a flat at 10 Compayne Gardens, London NW6, that was rented, in turn, by the poet Jon Silkin from Rudolf Nassauer (a wine merchant, poet, and novelist) and his wife, Bernice Rubens, who was later recipient of the 1970 Booker Prize.
-The historical novelist Malcolm Macdonald, then a student at the Slade, was another of Silkin's tenants at that time.
-At this location, Mercer wrote a more political novel whose acerbic Northern hero, Congo Booth, was an early prototype of many disaffected-marxist heroes in his television plays.
-Neither novel was ever published.
-All three – Silkin, Mercer, and Macdonald – earned a living teaching English as a Foreign Language at the St Giles School of English in Oxford St. Mercer later taught English and Science at the Hairdressers College until his television and stage earnings enabled him to write full-time.